 Over 20 months on, and we still don’t have an answer on Brexit.
 That’s how long it’s been since Theresa May triggered Article 50.
 And the time since has become something of a pantomime; both sides of government are locked into battle, often putting careers before the real concerns of the British public.

 If Brexit politics seems chaotic, however, balance and certainty can be found in UK business.
 Whether we get a deal or a no deal, you can still prepare for either outcome.
-Johnson Reed want your organisation to be in the best possible shape by March 2019, so here are some actions to consider…
+Johnson Reed want your organisation to be in the best possible shape by the leave date, so here are some actions to consider…

 Plan ahead for export and import tariffs